 Cancellations were driven up in 2017/18 due to a well-publicised examiner’s strike, alongside a prolonged period of wintry weather.
 But how did it compare to other years?

-Luckily, the DVSA have provided cancellation statistics for every year dating back to 2010/11.
+Luckily, when the DVSA released their annual stats for 2017/18, they also provided cancellation statistics for every year dating back to 2010/11.
 You can see them in the table below.

 |Year||Cancellation reason||Total cancelled tests|